NVIDIA/NeMo/README.rst

 Or if you want the latest (or particular) version from GitHub:

 * ``python -m pip install git+https://github.com/NVIDIA/NeMo.git@{BRANCH}#egg=nemo_toolkit[all]`` - where {BRANCH} should be replaced with the branch you want.
-This is recommended route if you are testing out the latest WIP version of NeMo.
+This is recommended route if you are testing out the latest WIP version of NeMo - installing in release mode.
 * ``./reinstall.sh`` - from NeMo's git root.
-This will install the version from current branch in developement mode.
+This will by default install the version from the current branch in development mode.
+To change to release mode pass 'release'.

 Examples
 ~~~~~~~~